 8. The IRS is secretly a private corporation

-Some conspiracy theorists are convinced the IRS isn’t actually part of the federal government at all.
+Some conspiracy theorists believe the IRS isn’t actually part of the federal government at all.
 Supposedly, it’s a private corporation masquerading as a government agency, and it actually has no authority to enforce the tax code.
 In the 2002 case Edwards v.
 Commissioner, the court dismissed the claim as “tax protestor gibberish.”

 9. They’ve rejected their citizenship